Posted on Leave a comment

 Lots of parents criticize weight in front of kids

-Because of our culture, most parents engage in regular “fat talk” in front of children.
+Because of diet culture, most parents engage in regular “fat talk” in front of children.
 This includes:

 • 76% of parents speak negatively of their own weight in front of children